nitrictech/docs/docs/guides/deploy.md

 curl https://{url}/hello/user
 ```

-> You can change the branch by going to your project settings.

 <img alt="Create and deploy" src="../../assets/img/guides/deploy/deploy-2.png" height="337.5" />

 <br/>

-## Check out the logs
+## View the logs

-By clicking on 'view latest build' we can drill down into the details and retrieve the deployment log file.
+By clicking on 'view latest build' we can see the details and retrieve the deployment log information.

 <img alt="Deployment logs" src="../../assets/img/guides/deploy/deploy-logs.png" height="337.5" />

 That's it!
-With just a few easy clicks, you've deployed a project to your cloud and don't have to manage environments or infrastructure state.
+With just a few clicks, you've deployed a project to your cloud and don't have to manage environments or infrastructure state.

 ## Whats next?